akshaj1999/Bobble.Ai-Assessment/Frontend Assessment/README.md

 #Frontend Assesment

-To install the node modules
+To install the node modules<br/>
-npm install<br/>
+Command:   npm install<br/>
 <br/>
 and to run the code<br/>
 <br/>
-npm start
+Command:  npm start